Introduction

 Installation

-The most easiest way to obtain a fairly good runtime enviroment is to setup Linux as a dual boot system or in a VB.
-For using some of the the Solo related functions you need to install the dronekit python libs in addition.
+The easiest way to obtain a suitable runtime environment is to use Linux, either as a native system, a dual boot system, or in a virtual machine.
+For some of the older 3DR Solo related functions, the dronekit Python libraries may also be required.

 devtools::install_github("gisma/uavRmp", ref = "master", dependencies = TRUE)